Why should I purchase from Florida Modular Homes and not another manufactured home retailer?

 There are many variables and moving parts when it comes to buying a Factory Built home, such as: – Do you currently own land or looking to purchase land?
 Are you purchasing a mobile or modular home?
 Is it a custom plan?
 What type of financing are you using?

-Taking all that into consideration, on average it takes approximately two to five months from application to move in.
+Taking all that into consideration, on average it takes approximately four to ten months from application to move in.

 What type of credit do you have to have to qualify for a factory built home loan?